Skip to main content

 awareness & acceptance

 We face what is and give it the respect it deserves.
-When we can sit with reality, we develop the strength to not let it overwhelm us.
+When we can sit with reality, we develop the strength not to let it overwhelm us.
 Can we accept what is without needing to immediately do something about it?

 Tools for a New World